 Locations Used in The Danger of Life

-The settings used in 'The Danger of Life' are real places, though several have changed their names and/or their roles over the past three-quarters of a century.
-Many of them are pictured below, with in most cases links to further information.
+The settings used in 'The Danger of Life' are real places, though several have changed their names and/or their roles over the last eight decades.
+Many of them are pictured below with, in most cases, links to further information.

 Edinburgh Castle